AaravKhanduja/cse15l-lab-reports/lab5.md

 **Part 2** <br>

-I used to use Github a lot but never really understood the ssh when I made repositories.
+I always used Github but never really understood ssh when I cloned repositories before this class.
 This became pretty clear to me by the second half of the quarter. <br>
-Also learning how to debug was pretty good especially because I always just used the VScode extension but never knew how to run Junit through the command line. <br>
+Also learning how to debug was helpful.
+Before this class, I'd only use the VScode extension but never knew how to run Junit through the command line. <br>
-Finally, I really liked working as a pair in labs.
-My partner and I both learned how to review each other's code which is something I feel like I will be doing if I choose to work in software development.
+Finally, I really liked working in pairs during labs.
+My partner and I both learned how to review each other's code which is something I expect to be doing when I work in software development.